cpjobling/eg-150-textbook/signals_and_systems/systems/_index.md

 A system
 :::

 +++ {"slideshow": {"slide_type": "notes"}}

 For the answer, refer to the lecture recording or see solved problem 1.34 in {cite}schaum.

 +++ {"slideshow": {"slide_type": "subslide"}}

-4.4 A system has the input-output relationship given by
+4.4 A system has the input-output relationshio given by

 $$y = \mathbf{T}\left\{x\right\} = x^2$$